By Nell Minow,

-ELF is sweet and funny, though it can't quite seem to make up its mind whether people should need proof of Santa's existence or not.
-Some of the jokes work better than others, and the talents of Caan, Steenburgen, Bob Newhart (as Buddy's adoptive father), and Ed Asner (as Santa) are neglected.
+This movie is sweet and funny, though it can't quite seem to make up its mind whether people should need proof of Santa's existence or not.
+Some of the jokes in Elf work better than others, and the talents of Caan, Steenburgen, Bob Newhart (as Buddy's adoptive father), and Ed Asner (as Santa) are neglected.
 But director Jon Favreau shows some verve and keeps the story moving quickly enough to keep it from feeling like a series of skits.

 Deschanel nicely shows us the way that Buddy appeals to Jovie's longing for a place where singing and sweetness are encouraged.
 Peter Dinklage has a marvelous cameo as a haughty author of children's books, making his appearance much more than a sight gag.
 And Ferrell?
 His lanky cluelessness has a slightly muddled but imperishable sweetness that gives an endearing quality to all the characters he plays, including Buddy, who's a sort of human Rudolph the Red-Nosed Reindeer.
 Buddy's naive pleasure in the world around him is ultimately almost as endearing to us as it is to (almost) everyone he meets.

 Families can talk about whether Buddy is a role model.
 Do you think Elf intends for him to be someone people admire?
 Why or why not?
 Are you more likely to laugh at him or with him?
 Why?
 What's the difference?